zerobase-io/zerobase_app/README.md

-# zerobase_app
+# Zerobase App
-A Flutter application for viewing reports detailing and recieving push notifications regarding potential user exposures to COVID-19
+A Flutter application for viewing reports detailing and receiving push notifications regarding potential user exposures to COVID-19